alonzi/DataWranglingForOpenData/README.md

   * 5 min: intro
   * 35 min: cover material
   * 20 min: exercise
-4. I'm anti slide, I prefer to work through a github repo.
+4. I'm not really a slide guy, I prefer to work through a github repo.
 But I don't want to mess with the jam.
 5. Are we teaching theory or practice?
 I assume practice.
 Depending on tech choice is there enough time?